 Why do We do What We Do

 This week I asked some you why you worked for CIC.
 I deeply appreciate the replies.
 Why we do things often gets less attention than "what" we do and "how" we do it.
-I think that's caused in part by human nature and I was recently told that there are two different parts of the brain that govern these different questions.
-The "why" question being governed by part of the brain that is more responsible for subconscious thought.
-So asking the question "why" and bringing it to the conscious part of our brain requires additional effort.
+I think that's caused in part by human nature and I recently learned that there are two different parts of the brain that govern these different questions.
+The "why" question is governed by a part of the brain responsible for subconscious thought.
+So asking "why" and making that conscious requires additional effort.
 For those of you I didn't ask, I'm asking you now.
-If you hit reply and answer I would be grateful for your replies.
-The reason "why" I'm asking is because I've done some thinking about my own reasons "why", I had not given this question the attention it deserves, but thinking about it, I've learned that my "why's" (and probably everyone's else's) are mostly guided by what we desire.
-I believe that's okay, I'm not trying to create an existential crisis for anyone.
+I would be grateful for your replies.
+The reason why I'm asking is because I had not given this question the attention it deserves, but thinking about it, I've learned that my "why's" (and probably everyone's else's) are mostly guided by what we desire and that's okay.
+I'm not having an existential crisis.

 So this is "why" I work for CIC.
 First, I relish freedom to make my own decisions.
-If this were 1776, I would be a Patriot of the new Colonies.
-I ascribe to the live free or die policy, even since before I knew it was New Hampshire's state slogan.
-But that's only part of the story because I believe that corporations and business in America is generally sick with greed.
-Greed drives the motives of many and nowhere else is it more apparent than in businesses.
-Before you accuse me of altruism let me assure you, I am greedy because I am human.
-However, I learned a long time ago that systems (societies, governments, corporations) where the individuals involved collectively put the needs of everyone else in the system first then everyone in the system gains more which then satisfies the self-serving component that is part of everyone's human nature.
+If this were 1776, I would be a Patriot.
+I ascribe to the live free or die policy, even before I knew it was New Hampshire's slogan.
+I also work at CIC because I like to help others.
+But before you accuse me of altruism let me assure you, I am greedy.
+However, I learned a long time ago that systems (societies, governments, corporations) where the individuals involved put the needs of everyone else in the system first then everyone in the system gains more which then satisfies the self-serving desires of those individuals.
 In short, if you want more for yourself, then put the needs of others first.
 This principle is cosmically true.

-Are you still with me?
-Let me share a few stories about how this principle has played itself out at CIC.
+If you are still with me, let me share a few stories about how this principle has played itself out at CIC.
 In 2007 the beginning of the year started out strong.
-We had a nationwide contract with Clearwire to do all of their surveys and microwave engineering.
-Things were flowing and we had spent a lot of extra effort to bring in new people and teach them those skills so we could meet the need.
-Bill S. was brought in just before that time so he will remember those days.
+We had a nationwide contract with Clearwire doing all of their surveys and microwave engineering.
+Things were flowing and we had spent a lot of extra effort to bring in new people and teach them those skills.
 We had a large staff of surveyors and engineers.
 Then almost overnight the work slowed down to a crawl.
 Clearwire had less to do and all those people CIC employed had nothing to do.
 But I chose not to initiate a mass layoff.
 We found things for people to do, none of it was paying the bills.
-We had a big (HUGE) payroll, but we also had a savings we could draw from.
+We had a big (HUGE) payroll, but we also had retained earnings we could draw from.

-The work began, not without its challenges but the fact that we had a huge team of people ready to take action enabled us to take on the project successfully, which is something we could not have done if we did not consider the needs of the individuals first.
-I believe this is an example of my belief that if the individuals in the system put the needs of others first, then eventually the system will take care of most every individual's desires.
+The work began, and the fact that we had a huge team of people ready to take action enabled us to take on the project successfully, which is something we could not have done if we had that mass layoff; if we did not consider the needs of the individuals first.
+This is a powerful example of how greater opportunity is realized for those who put the needs of other other individuals first.
+Eventually the system will take care of most every individual's desires.

-I say all of this because I was challenged by someone to answer the question "why".
-That challenge caused me to ask some of you, why do you work for CIC?
-Now I'm asking the rest of you, why do you work for CIC?
+I was challenged by someone to answer the question "why" do I work at CIC.
+That challenge caused me to ask some of you the same questions and now I'm asking the rest of you, why do you work for CIC?
 My answer to that question is this.
-Because I want the freedom to do what I want, and I want to create a better system that takes care of the people because I believe that when an individual puts others first over their own needs, ultimately that individual will get what they want in a better way.
+Because I want freedom, and I want to create a better system that takes care of its people.
+I believe that when an individual puts others first over their own needs, ultimately that individual will get what they want in a better way.
 And that "better way" is that it will happen in a manner that strengthens human relationships, builds stronger bonds between people and those stronger bonds are satisfying to the soul of the human spirit.
 I guess you could say I'm selfish for freedom, better relationships and stronger bonds with people that feed my soul.
 Thanks to each of you that allow me this.

 RETURN TO BLOG LIST